treeverse/lakeFS/docs/setup/import.md

 ![img.png](../assets/img/ui-import-completed.png)

+#### Prerequisite

+lakeFS must have permissions to list the objects at the source object store, and on the same region of your destination bucket.

+#### Limitations

+Import is feasible only from source object storage that matches the storage namespace of the current repository.  lakeFS S3 installation cannot import from Azure bucket.

 Although created by lakeFS, import branches are just like any other branch.
 Authorization policies, CI/CD triggering, branch protection rules and all other lakeFS concepts apply to them as they apply to any other branch.